disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 \end{align}
 $$

-The $x$ and $y$ coordinates uniquely specify a color within the CIE color space, enabling a standardized and objective representation of color perception.
+The \(x\) and \(y\) coordinates uniquely specify a color within the CIE color space, enabling a standardized and objective representation of color perception.
 This system has been (and is!) used in various industries, including printing, photography, lighting design, and digital media, where accurate color reproduction and communication are essential.

 ## 3. Python code